xp44mm/Notebook/ConcurrencyCookbook/02 Async Basics.md

 Recipe 11.1 covers inheritance of async methods.

-Recipe 8.3 shows how `TaskCompletionSource<T>` can be used for general-purpose interop with other asynchronous code.
+Recipe 8.3 shows how `TaskCompletionSource<'T>` can be used for general-purpose interop with other asynchronous code.

 ## 2.3 Reporting Progress